Associative subalgebras of low-dimensional Majorana algebras: The Norton-Sakuma Algebras

-\begin{lemma} The Norton-Sakuma algebra of type $6A$ has exactly $75$ maximal associative subalgebras; $30$ of these algebras are trivial while $45$ are three-dimensional. \end{lemma} \begin{proof} By Table \ref{Spec6A} and Corollary \ref{trivial max}, the trivial maximal associative subalgebras of $V_{6A}$ are contained in the orbits $[V_{y^{(i)}_{6A}}]$ for $i = 6, 7, 8$, of sizes $6$, $12$ and $12$, respectively.
+\begin{lemma} The Norton-Sakuma algebra of type $6A$ contains exactly $75$ maximal associative subalgebras; $30$ of these algebras are trivial associative while $45$ are three-dimensional. \end{lemma} \begin{proof} All the trivial maximal associative subalgebras of $V_{6A}$ are contained in the orbits $[V_{y^{(i)}_{6A}}]$, for $i = 6, 7, 8$, which have sizes $6$, $12$ and $12$, respectively.
 Using the action of $\Aut(6A)$, Table \ref{MaxAssoc6A} defines $45$ non-trivial maximal associative subalgebras of $V_{6A}$.
-By Lemma \ref{most6A}, there are no four-dimensional associative subalgebras of $V_{6A}$.
-Now we show that there are no more three-dimensional associative subalgebras in $V_{6A}$.
-For each idempotent $x \in V_{6A}$, let $N_x$ be the number of three-dimensional associative subalgebras defined by Table \ref{MaxAssoc6A} where $x$ is contained.
-Table \ref{comp} contains the values $d(x)$ and $N_x$ for the orbit representatives of idempotents of $V_{6A}$ with $d(x) \geq 2$.

-As $N_x = 2^{d(x) - 1} - 1$ for every idempotent $x \in V$ with $d(x) \geq 2$, Lemma \ref{count assoc} implies that there are no more three-dimensional associative subalgebras of $V_{6A}$ besides the algebras of Table \ref{MaxAssoc6A}. \end{proof}
+Using a similar technique as in the proof of Lemma \ref{Assoc4B}, we show that there are no more three-dimensional associative subalgebras in $V_{6A}$.
+The result follows by Lemma \ref{most6A}. \end{proof}